 She has a multidisciplinary background in arts and sciences.
 She received a Master of Forest Resources and Conservation degree from the University of Florida in 2010, with a focus on environmental education.
 She received a dual Bachelor of Sciences degree in biology and English from the University of Michigan in 2007.
 She is passionate about community arts, science literacy, and social and environmental justice.
 She was born in India and grew up in the United Arab Emirates.
 At present, she lives in Panama.

 She is currently at work on several book-length projects, including:

-She is currently at work on a novel-in-stories, Resident Aliens, about a family fracturing as they search for different ideas of home—on the Moon, in the West, in the woods, in the past.
+- A novel-in-stories, Resident Aliens, about a family fracturing as they search for different ideas of home—on the Moon, in the West, in the woods, in the past.
 A boy dreams of a way out of school.
 A girl becomes foreign to herself.
 A security guard wants to be an astronaut.
 A tailor has no time for haute couture.

-She is also putting together a poetry collection, Mapping the Tongue, which started with a Tamil dictionary, a recipe for curried bananas, and scientific papers on invasive species, and is now concerned with all the ways language cannot classify experience.
+- A poetry collection, Mapping the Tongue, which started with a Tamil dictionary, a recipe for curried bananas, and scientific papers on invasive species, and is now concerned with all the ways language cannot classify experience.